 *TRIGGER WARNING: This is a heavy piece.
 It has graphic recounts of physical assault and attempted suicide.*

 On October 9th, 2018, DC revealed the first look of actress Ruby Rose as Batwoman for the DC/CW crossover.
 It’s the first official live-action adaptation of the character.
-This is a true milestone for not only comics but for TV and fans.
+This is a true milestone for not only comics but TV and fans as well.

 Batwoman is the foremost LGBTQ character at DC and, arguably, in all of comics right now.
 She’s headlining the CW crossover this year and will be the first LGBTQ superhero to headline a comic book TV show.